deislabs/kc-eu-2023-k8s-wasm-microservices/workshop/05-azure-kubernetes-service.md

 The subsequent commands assume a default virtual machine SKU which may or may not be available for your subscription.
 If you encounter an error with the default VM SKU, please add `-s some_specific_sku` flag to the end of the `az aks` commands.
 The error message returned will list the available SKUs for your subscription.

-## Deploying a Slight Workload to AKS
+## Deploying a Spin Workload to AKS
 Before we deploy our workflow, let's ensure that the runtime class we need are applied to the cluster.

 ```shell